CCI-MOC/xdmod-cntr/XdmodAID.md

   2. tar -zxvf /root/xdmod_data/usr-share-xdmod.tgz
   3. mysql -h mariadb -u root -pass
      > source xdmod-db-backup.sql
-  4. create a pod, mounting the volumes used by xdmod-openstack and xdmod-shift to back up the files created by the cronjobs
+  4. create a pod, mounting the volumes used by xdmodopenstack and xdmod-shift to back up the files created by the cronjobs
 ```